Aman09072000/Catroid/GsocDocumentation/gsoc-ds-documentation.md

 # Bonus

-At the beginning of this project I was completely new to Kotling programming language.
+At the beginning of this project I was completely new to Kotlin programming language.
 Nowadays Kotlin is more in use than Java and so I decided to learn Kotlin and try to write new Code in Kotlin and also refactor old ones.
 Kotlin is actually hard to read if you are a complete newbie.
 There are a lot of usefull Lambda and callback functions will really can produce a short and clean code.
 But they are sometimes also hard to read.
 Patrick, who already has experience in Kotlin, helped and supported me through this project with a lot of great ideas and also very good explanations.
 Big thanks to him for supporting me this way!